 But in Portland, it never has to be a special occasion to savor local wines.
 A trip to foodie-haven Division Street can take you to Southeast Wine Collective, which houses 10 wineries in one building.
 Sample pinot noirs from residents like Ore, Willful and Fullerton while enjoying cheese, charcuterie and small plates designed to pair perfectly with wines in the collective tasting flight.

 Or avoid the hassle of finding a designated driver by taking the Portland Short Bus.
-This frequent urban wine tour service picks you up at EastBurn and takes you on an adventure to eight local wineries, including Boedecker, Enso, Jan-Marc and Tesoaria, providing a deliciously worry-free method of tasting your way through Portland’s wine scene.
+This frequent urban wine tour service picks you up at EastBurn and takes you on an adventure to eight local wineries, including Boedecker, Enso, Jan-Marc, providing a deliciously worry-free method of tasting your way through Portland’s wine scene.